Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Pro Classic Acrylic Semi-Gloss Enamel

-I have been painting doors, trim and cabinets with Sherwin Williams Pro Classic for over ten years, and in my opinion, Pro Classic is the best paint for cabinets.
-The paint is available in an acrylic and alkyd formula, as well as a hybrid, acrylic-alkyd option.
-I have used the alkyd base, but the acrylic version in the semi-gloss finish is what I use the most.
-I haven't used the hybrid version yet, so I'm unable to comment on performance.
+I have been painting doors, trim, and cabinets with Sherwin Williams Pro Classic for over ten years, and, in my opinion, Pro Classic is the best paint for cabinets.
+The paint is available in an acrylic and alkyd formula, as well as in a hybrid, acrylic-alkyd formula.
+I've used the alkyd base, but the acrylic version in the semi-gloss finish is what I use the most.
+I haven't used the hybrid version yet, so I'm unable to comment on its performance.

 Pro Classic in the semi-gloss finish looks great when sprayed, or applied with a brush and roller, but this product looks best sprayed on.
 Pro Classic acrylic dries fast.
 When using a brush, or a roller, the paint must be applied quickly to avoid imperfections caused by contact with curing paint.
 If you have little experience painting, I definitely recommend practicing on a spare piece of wood first.
 When this product is applied evenly, at the right thickness, the paint film levels perfectly without sagging.

 The alkyd version dries much slower and harder than the acrylic.
 The main disadvantage is the alkyd paint, in the color white, yellows more than acrylic over time.
-The yellowing, messy clean-up and slow drying is why I use the acrylic version the most.
+The yellowing, messy clean-up, and slow drying are why I use the acrylic version the most.
 Acrylic paint clean-up is easy with soap and water.
 Alkyd clean-up requires mineral spirits (paint thinner).

 One of the reasons I use Pro Classic for trim and cabinet painting is because it's a self-leveling paint.
 When the paint is applied it levels over the surface to create an even finish.
-The leveling reduces visible brush strokes from cutting-in, which is key for cabinet painting.
+The leveling reduces visible brush strokes from cutting in, which is important for cabinet painting.
 I spray cabinets with Pro Classic semi-gloss, using a fine finish tip, and the doors look brand new after drying overnight on my Door Rack Painter set-up.

-Self-leveling paint does sag more easily if you over-apply the material.
-It is best to practice before spraying.
+That said, self-leveling paint sags more easily if you over-apply the material.
+It's best to practice before spraying.
 I always spray a light first coat and a heavier second coat.
 The surface needs to be prepared properly otherwise the paint will not level and bond well, no matter what product is used.